Texting While Driving

 Learn More About Texting While Driving Negligence

 The Rudman Law Firm, APC proves fault in texting while driving cases and maximizes damages for every client.
 Learn more about pursuing compensation from the texting driver who injured you.
-Call our Studio City office (818) 769-6969, our Los Angeles office (213) 375-3777 or toll free at (844) 478-3626 / (844) 4RUDMAN to schedule your first free consultation with our knowledgeable personal injury lawyers.
+Call our Encino office at (818) 769-6969 or toll free at (844) 478-3626 / (844) 4RUDMAN to schedule your first free consultation with our knowledgeable personal injury lawyers.
 Our law firm’s contingency fee plan means you do not owe us attorneys’ fees until we recover compensation for you.